 Connect to the internet

 If you plan to access the Pi remotely, you'll need to connect to the internet.
 Plug in an ethernet cable if your project involves a wired connection.
-Wireless users can connect using the wireless icon from the taskbar in Raspbian.
+Wireless users can connect using the wireless icon from the taskbar in Raspberry Pi OS.
 If you're using Wi-Fi on a headless setup, check out our guide on how to set up Wi-Fi on a Raspberry Pi without a monitor.

 Log in to the Pi